3a1b2c3/seeingSpace/README.md

  <small><i>https://medium.com/@hurmh92/autonomous-driving-slam-and-3d-mapping-robot-e3cca3c52e95</i></small>

 # Conclusion
 Neural rendering has raised a lot of interest in the past few years.
-This state-of-the-art report reflects the immense increase of research in this field.
 It is not bound to a specific application but spans a variety of use-cases that range from novel-view synthesis, semantic image editing, free viewpoint videos, relighting, face and body reenactment to digital avatars.